-The OnePacs Diagnostic Workstation (OPW) is a full featured DICOM study viewer that comes packaged free with the OnePacs system.
+The OnePacs Diagnostic Workstation (OPW) is a full featured DICOM study viewer that is packaged with the OnePacs system.
 The following guide describes the tools available in the application.

 Study viewing and manipulation tools